svdrecbd/NEMESIS/ONBOARDING.md

    - On connect: firmware string/version + echo test; show in status line.
 9. **Template export**
    - Export current config as `nemesis_config_<date>.json` for sharing.

+> 🚨 **Urgent**: long-run drift exceeds 1 s/hour on some boards even after calibration.
+Once timing calibration hits the top of the backlog again, verify firmware scheduling + host factor and update this list.

 ---